mike-ferenduros/ShareToReddit/README.md

 None of the above should be particularly hard to fix.

 Features:
- - Reddit credentials are stored in the keychain (as a username+cookie), and the user can add several several for fast switching between alts.
+ - Reddit credentials are stored in the keychain (as a username+cookie), and the user can add several for fast switching between alts.
  - Captchas handled for low-karma posters
  - You can supply a list of suggested subreddits to post to, plus the UI will present the most recently used ones.
  - NSFW flagging